ibrahim-badri/TCH098/README.md

 ## Tech Stack
 The main technologies used within the scope of this course are primarily C.

-## Prerequisites
-This is an example of how to list things you need to use the software and how to install them.

 ## Licence
 Ce projet est sous licence conformément à la [licence MIT](LICENSE).